OCD AND ANXIETY

-Rogers Memorial Hospital will offer three post-doctoral fellowship positions for the 2018-2019 year: one focusing on obsessive-compulsive disorder and anxiety, one focusing on eating disorders, and one focusing on mood disorders, one focusing on child/adolescent treatment within intensive outpatient and partial hospitalization programs, and one focusing on posttraumatic stress disorders.
+Rogers Memorial Hospital will offer five post-doctoral fellowship positions for the 2018-2019 year: one focusing on obsessive-compulsive disorder and anxiety, one focusing on eating disorders, one focusing on mood disorders, one focusing on child/adolescent treatment within intensive outpatient and partial hospitalization programs, and one focusing on posttraumatic stress disorders.
 Fellowship positions will start on approximately Aug.
 20, 2018, and will last for one year.
 To be considered for the positions, Rogers must receive your application materials by Jan.
 15, 2018.
 Read more in this program brochure.

 Please direct any questions to: